axis00/qrentWebsiteV3/README.md

 # qrentWebsiteV3
-This is version 3 off the qrent website - to be implement using PHP, Java and Javascipt
+This is version 3 of the qrent website - to be implement using PHP, Java and Javascipt

 ## Rules
   - Follow spacing and indent conventions